corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/deploying/local-deployment.md

    helm install corda -n corda charts/corda --values values.yaml --wait
    ```

-When the commmand completes, the RPC endpoint should ready to access.
+When the commmand completes, the RPC endpoint should be ready to access.

 ### Troubleshooting